• Skip to main content

 an existential exploration of living after rupture

-Mon 25 MAY and Mon 1, 15 and 22 JUNE 2026
+Mon 25 MAY and Mon 1, 15 and 29 JUNE 2026 (change of date last session)

 Introduction